 Do you want top-notch quality?
 You’d better tell your estimator at your consultation.
 Otherwise you might be getting a cheap bid that’s for a fast, “blow and go” paint job, which won’t make you happy and will waste your money to boot.

 Really think about this one.
 “What’s my ultimate goal for getting my home painted?”
-Do I want my place made perfect again, like when I first moved in? or do I just want to slap a quick coat of paint on this house we’ve outgrown, so we can sell it?
+Do I want my place made perfect again, like when I first moved in? or do I just want to slap a quick coat of paint on this house that we’ve outgrown, so we can sell it?
 Do I want to fix the previous bad paint job, with drips on the woodwork and wavy lines around my doors and windows? or do I just want to do a quick color change?
 These are completely different goals, with very different price points.

 Along with that, ask yourself, “What are my quality expectations?”

-Will I get out my flashlight and magnifying glass to check for tiny imperfections when the paint job is done?
+Will you get out your flashlight and magnifying glass to check for tiny imperfections when the paint job is done?
 (Don’t laugh, people actually do this.)
 We’re not talking about obvious flaws, but little imperfections that wouldn’t be noticed without said magnifying glass and flashlight.
 (By the way, the industry standard is to evaluate a painted surface from a minimum of 3 feet, without magnification, and under normal lighting conditions.
 No MagLites and magnifying glasses, please!)

 Or is it okay if a little “charm” is still showing after the paint job, especially for an older home?
 After all, we can spend the extra time to get it all “perfect” for you, but it’ll cost quite a bit more, and usually isn’t worth the extra investment.
-(Law of diminishing returns, and all that.).
+(Law of diminishing returns, and all that.)
 Most likely, the guy with the cheapest bid is pricing your job NOT for the “perfection” expecation, but for the “just enough to look good at a quick glance” standard.